BayCEER/BayEOS-Arduino/README.md

 BayEOS-Arduino
 ==============

-Arduino libraries for sensor data aquisition bases on BayEOS
+Arduino libraries for sensor data acquisition bases on BayEOS

+For easy use the repository offers a complete library folder.
+The folder contains also third party free software.